ExpediaGroup/graphql-kotlin/executions/graphql-kotlin-transaction-batcher/README.md

 implementation as argument in the constructor, by default is [DefaultTransactionBatcherCache](src/main/kotlin/com/expediagroup/graphql/transactionbatcher/transaction/cache/TransactionBatcherCache.kt) which is just a `ConcurrentHashMap`, you can easily implement your own cache using `caffeine`, `redis`, etc.

-Pass the `TransactionBatcher` instance to your service
+Pass the `TransactionBatcher` instance to your service:

 ```kotlin
 class AstronautService(